C3BI-pasteur-fr/python-course-1/source/Modules_and_Packages.rst

 .. warning::

-   If you use relative import in your module you cannot excute directly your module like python mon_module.py anymore.
-If you try this python raise the folowing error
+   If you use relative import in your module you cannot execute directly your module like python mon_module.py anymore.
+If you try this python raise the following error

    **ValueError**: Attempted relative import in non-package